eclipse-archived/ceylon-lang.org/blog/2013-11-25-types-and-expressiveness.md

 (Now, please bear with me for a bit, because I'm going to take a rather scenic route to getting to my real point.)

-In a nutshell, dynamic typing is less expressive than static typing in that _it doesn't fully express types_.
+In a nutshell, _dynamic typing is less expressive than static typing in that it doesn't fully express types_.

 Of course that's a rather silly tautology.
-But it matters because types matter.
+But it's still worth saying.
+Why?
+Because types matter.
 Even in a dynamically-typed language like Python, Smalltalk, or Ruby, types still matter.
 To understand and maintain the code, _I still need to know the types of things_.
 Indeed, this is true even in weakly-typed JavaScript!

 The consequence of this is that dynamically-typed code is _far less self-documenting_ than statically typed code.